 - Anxiety or irritability; measured from 0-4, from no anxiety, to the patient being so anxious or irritable that the assessment is difficult to conduct

 - Goosebumps on the skin; measured on a scale of 0-4, from the skin being smooth, to “prominent” bumps and bristling of the hairs on the skin

 On the Clinical Opiate Withdrawal Scale, the scores for each symptom should be entered when the assessment starts, and then at regular intervals after the first dose of buprenorphine.
 A score between 5 and 12 is consistent with mild withdrawal symptoms; between 13 and 24 shows moderate symptoms; 25-36 shows moderately severe withdrawal symptoms; and any score in excess of 36 indicates severe withdrawal symptoms.

-To minimize the risk and damage of precipitated withdrawal, buprenorphine should be started when the withdrawal symptoms are still mild (a score of 5 or 6).
+To minimize the risk and damage of precipitated withdrawal, buprenorphine should be started when the withdrawal symptoms are still relatively mild.

 How Long Should Suboxone Be Prescribed?The length of time one stays on Suboxone depends on a number of different factors: how long the person has been addicted to narcotics; the types of narcotics; whether there is a family history of substance abuse; how well the patient responds to Suboxone; and how well the treatment is progressing (in terms of the patient being able to participate in the daily activities at a rehab center).

 Writing in The Fix, the director of the Addiction Medicine Clinic at the University of California, Los Angeles says there is no easy way to predict the best length of time for a person to receive Suboxone treatment.
 It is possible that some opiate addicts may require Suboxone therapy for years.